-HUNT'S MONUMENT.-TEA PARTY AND BALL.-The tes party was holden pursuant to announcement, The Hall was crowded, and the company obliged to sent from London to command the district.
-All is take tea at twice or thrice.
+HUNT'S MONUMENT.-TRA PARTY AND BALL.-The tea party was holden pursuant to announcement.
+The Hall was crowded, and the company obliged to take tea at twice or thrice.
 That the authorities might have no pretence on which to disturb them, Mr. O'Connor did not attend, lest his presence should attract a crowd around the door.
-The various delegates to the National Conference who were expected to take part in the proceedings, being actively engaged in their own duties, were also
+The various delegates to the National Conference who were expected to take part in the proceedings, being actively engaged in their own duties, were also absent.
+The Manchester "lads" had it, therefore, to themselves; everything was peaceable, orderly, and harmonious, and as gratifying as anything the times.
+Various appropriate toasts and sentiments were given from the chair, and ably responded to, after which the "jawing tackle" was "belayed" and the fiddles and toes put in requisition and actively exercised till morning.
+Thus under the very finger of oppression did the working people show that they are able not merely to uphold their principles, but even to do it pleasantly, and extract from it matter of amusement.
+PRESTON.

-WEDNESDAY MORNING. military on Saturday morning last, was held in the House of Correction, at eleven o'clock, before Mr. R. Palmer, coroner, and a jury of fifteen men.
+WEDNESDAY MORNING.
+All is quiet in this town.
+The inquest on the bodies of Bernard M'Namara and George Sowerbutts, two of the turn-outs who were shot by the military on Saturday morning last, was held in the House of Correction, at eleven o'clock, before Mr. R. Palmer, coroner, and a jury of fifteen men.
 After being sworn, the jury went to the House of Recovery, where the bodies were lying, and immediately after the examination of the witnesses was proceeded with, occupying nearly six hours.
-Several of the suppose of the money when the soler day less the deceased was a delease of Northewaran again this morning.
-The following are the depositions to which I have referred, and which were taken at the inquest on Booth:
+Several of the Preston magistrates were in attendance, and much interest seemed to be taken in the inquiry.
+The jury returned a verdict of "justifiable homicide" in each case.